humdek-unibe-ch/wwise-plugin-jack_sink/README.md

       - MSVC v142 - VS 2019 C++ x64/x86 build tools
       - C++ v14.29 (16.11) ATL for v142 build tools
       - C++ v14.29 (16.11) MFC for v142 build tools
+   - To compile the `_vc170` Wwise projects, make sure to install
+      - MSVC v143 - VS 2022 C++ x64/x86 build tools
+      - C++ ATL for latest v143 build tools
+      - C++ MFC for latest v143 build tools
 - Unreal Engine v4.27.2

 **Important** It is possible to compile all the projects in Visual Studio 2022.
-I never converted the project files and left them in their corresponding version (`_vc150`: Visual Studio 2017, `_vc160`: Visual Studio 2019), something I would recommend keeping this way in order to preserve the manual changes that were necessary to correctly link the jackaudio library.
+I never converted the project files and left them in their corresponding version (`_vc150`: Visual Studio 2017, `_vc160`: Visual Studio 2019, `_vc170`: Visual Studio 2022), something I would recommend keeping this way in order to preserve the manual changes that were necessary to correctly link the jackaudio library.
+The version association ist described [here](https://www.audiokinetic.com/library/edge/?source=SDK&id=reference_platform.html).

 In order for changes in the plugin code to take effect in the Wwise authoring tool
 * make sure to close the Wwise Authoring tool (if a build fails with an error of a missing Jack.dll file a likely reason is that a still open Wwise Authoring tool locked the Jack.dll file and the build process was unable to overwrite the old dll with the new one)